Quasi-fibered boundary pseudodifferential operators: Parametrix construction of Dirac operators

 By analogy with the relation between fibered boundary metrics and fibered cusp metrics, we say that $g_{\QFC}$ is a quasi-fibered cusp metric ($\QFC$ metric).
 We refer to \cite{KR2} for a more detailed discussion on $\QFC$ metrics.
 Let

 be the maximal closed extension of $D_{\QFC,\delta}$ acting on $L^2_b(M;E)$.
-Since $g_{\QFC}$ is a complete metric, notice that $M_{\QFC}$ is also equal to the minimal closed extension, so $D_{\QFC}$ has only one closed extension over $L^2_b(M;E)$. \begin{corollary} If $(M,\phi)$ is a manifold with corners of depth 2 and if Assumption~\ref{do.26} holds for some $\delta\in\bbR$, then $D_{\QFB}$ induces a Fredholm operator
+Since $g_{\QFC}$ is a complete metric, notice that $M_{\QFC}$ is also equal to the minimal closed extension, so $D_{\QFC}$ has only one closed extension over $L^2_b(M;E)$. \begin{corollary} If Assumptions~\ref{do.1}, \ref{su.7}, \ref{su.2} and \ref{do.26} hold, then $D_{\QFB}$ induces a Fredholm operator